 Visit Our Donation Form to Help

 - Animal Rescue : You may have seen the news about the lions, tigers, and other animals that we helped care for following their dramatic evacuation from Ukraine to a zoo in Poland.
 The first evacuation attempt failed, but the second was successful despite initially coming under fire from Russian tanks.
-We've also helped support relocations for a bear sanctuary and expect to continue animal rescues.
+We've also supported a bat rescue center and relocations for a bear sanctuary.
+We will continue to rescue animals when and where possible.

 We sure could use your help.